riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 * Temporary files, `dir_tmp`.
 * And, most important of all, output files, `dir_out`.

+While the number of configuration parameters may seem daunting, please be reassured that you would never write a configuration file from scratch.
+Rather, you would take one that you know already works for an existing dataset, such as this one for the "vignette" or one of those from the [riboviz/example-datasets](https://github.com/riboviz/example-datasets) repository on GitHub and customise it for your own dataset.
+We also have documentation on [Configuring the RiboViz workflow](https://github.com/riboviz/riboviz/blob/main/docs/user/prep-riboviz-config.md) which describes every configuration parameter.
+As many have remarked, in various ways, "a few hours of trial and error can save you several minutes of looking at the documentation".

 **Question: Does anyone have any questions about the configuration?**

 ### RiboViz directory